 9If he is able to fight with me and kill me, then will we be your servants.
 But if I prevail against him and kill him, then you will be our servants and serve us.”

-10The Philistine said, “I defy the armies of Israel this day!
+10And the Philistine said, “I mock the armies of Israel this day!
 Give me a man so we can fight each other!”

 11When Saul and all Israel heard those words of the Philistine, they were dismayed and greatly afraid.